Creating and uploading a Python package to the PyPi: Part 2 Creating Git repository and uploading to github

 Create a Github repository

 Follow instruction, and enter the name of the repository.
 You may make it private or public.
 I have made mine public because I want to make it open for contribution and improvement by the community, as well as allow people to download it.
-Here is what you will have once you create it:

 Preparing and Uploading the code to git repository